 A common question when using an Android phone as an SMS gateway for FrontlineCloud and FrontlineSMS is “how many SMS can I send in a set time period?”
 Our research on this has been far and wide; we originally set out to find out what the SMS rate limits are for each Android OS (OEM) shipped with phones.
-Unfortunately there appears to be no public documentation from Google’s Android development team on the issue.
+The official publicised limits for SMS sending per-app are as follows:

-We have therefore accumulated some useful tips, links and test cases below.
-We commit to keeping the information in this document up to date as we learn more, as new OS versions come out and as more of our users report their findings.
+Due to the device-specific behaviour around these SMS limits, we have accumulated some useful tips, links and test cases below.
+We will keep the information in this document up to date as we learn more, as new OS versions come out and as more of our users report their findings.

 Tests run in May 2016 on Safaricom's network in Kenya using a Samsung J1 Mini have shown a consistent rate of sending at 40 SMS per minute (~1.5 seconds per SMS); 2,400 SMS per hour.
 There was no Sending Limit restriction on the phone.

 We’ve tested on a few different Samsung S Series phones so far, none of which have hit limits, and therefore allowing us to send 100+ SMS in one go (typically sent in under 20 minutes).
 These top-end handsets might be tending toward best-case performance and there is some non-Google research that suggests users should expect a worst-case performance of sending 100 SMS per hour.
 At present it appears there is no guarantee we can offer that covers all hardware and software combinations.

 An example of the expected behaviour of Android OS when hitting the sending limit.
 On Android 4.3 and below (Left), 4.4 (Right)

 Some other research suggests that Samsung phones may not throttle (restrict the number of messages sent in a certain time period - see image above) the ability of apps to send messages, leading other organisations to endorse Samsung phones for gateway SMS sending.